 When our oldest daughter was about 15 or 16 years old, she was vegetarian for about a year.
 I did my very best to support her…even though I felt clueless.
-I didn’t know how to blend our usual meals into her lifestyle and while I figured out some things (usually substituting beans for meat in many dishes), there isn’t any meals that I made during that time that were particularly memorable.
+I didn’t know how to blend our usual meals into her lifestyle and while I figured out some things (usually substituting beans for meat in many dishes), there aren’t any meals that I made during that time that was particularly memorable.

 My how times have changed.
 If she said today that she was going to become vegetarian again, I would have many family-favorite meals I could make, plus many new ideas that I think the whole family would love.
 We love meat in our house, but in the last eight years, I’ve also learned that there are amazing meals that we can enjoy that don’t involve any meat at all.

 Today, I’m sharing one of those meals.
 It’s a quick and easy dinner idea that I found last week in the last issue of Real Simple Magazine (April 2014).
 I made it for dinner and it was so full of flavor that I just know it will be memorable.
 I personally loved this dinner so much that I can’t wait to make it again.

 While the use of an oven or stove isn’t required for this recipe, I decided to toast the pita bread in the oven.
 To do this, I sprayed a baking sheet with cooking spray and brushed the top of a pita bread with a bit of olive oil.
 Then, I sprinkled on a bit of a garlic seasoning blend I had on hand.
 I baked the pizza in the oven for a bit until it was browning and slightly toasted.